Self Troubleshoot before proceed any further.

 Q: The headset mic picked up my breathing.
 Any suggestions?

 A: It's an unidirectional mic, so it will primarily pick up voice of person right in front of it.
 We suggest to adjust the position of the headset mic, 30 to 45 degree angle off axis to your mouth, then it won't pick up too much breath pops.

 Q: Is there a way to get a replacement receiver part only for it?

 A: Yes, we sell the lapel mic, headset mic, transmitter and receiver separately.
-Feel free to contact our customer support and confirm the version of the replacement part so that we could send you the link.
+But contact the sales support to confirm the version of the replacement part.

 If the trouble-shooting methods above still cannot solve your problem, feel free to contact us at firstname.lastname@example.org

 Please include the order number and specify the problem in your email.